Court opens door to voiding N. Carolina Voter ID amendment

 Federal courts had declared that nearly 30 districts used in 2016 elections were unlawful racial gerrymanders.
 Ultimately over 100 of the 170 General Assembly seats had to be redrawn.
 Judges had permitted lawmakers elected in 2016 to serve in the General Assembly for the next two-year session.
 Still, the plaintiffs' lawyers said that this edition of the legislature was illegally constituted, so the amendment was unlawfully on the ballot and should be canceled.

 In 2020, a split state Court of Appeals panel declared that such a threshold for blocking legislative action would cause chaos and confusion by allowing anyone to challenge any conventional legislation approved by a majority of lawmakers whose districts were struck down.
-The appeals court overturned Collins' 2019 ruling that struck down the amendments and found the General Assembly had exceeded its authority to place the referenda.
+The appeals panel had overturned a trial judge's ruling in early 2019 that struck down the amendments and found the General Assembly had exceeded its authority to place the referenda.

-The state NAACP hailed Friday's ruling as limiting an improperly elected legislature's ability to change the state constitution.
+The state NAACP hailed Friday's ruling as putting limits on the ability of an improperly elected legislature to change the state constitution.

-Republican state House Speaker Tim Moore issued a statement arguing that Friday's ruling was a political decision.
+Republican state House Speaker Tim Moore issued a statement arguing that Friday's ruling by the court's Democratic majority was a political decision.

 "This party-line ruling is in direct contradiction to the rule of law and the will of the voters.
 The people of North Carolina will not stand for the blatant judicial activism and misconduct that has seized our state's highest court, and neither will I," Moore said.